sivpn/sivpn.github.io/README.md

 We are forming a critical mass of people who know that a VPN is just 200 lines of code.
 These people will create new breakthrough solutions by the time current protocols are blocked.
 Of course, we couldn't let these ideas get lost on the 1,778th page of search results, so we update the repository every hour.
 Even if it looks like spam, it’s our only way to ensure the distribution of this knowledge.

-### What if there are no internet blocks in our country?
+### What if there are no internet blocks in our country right now?
 Should we prepare for something?
 Unfortunately, yes.
-The first pioneer countries in internet blocking took a decade to refine DPI systems (and all of this happened even before the AI era).
+The pioneer countries in internet blocking took a decade to get DPI systems right (and all of this happened even before the AI era).
-At first, everyone found it funny — it seemed that censors would never be able to handle anything.
+At first, everyone laughed—it seemed censors would never manage anything.
 A few years later, it turned out they could.
-And to such an extent that researchers had to compile guides like ours.
+To such an extent that researchers had to write guides like ours.
-We sincerely hope this will never happen in your country, but if the vector in your country changes, local authorities won't have to invent anything from scratch — they will simply buy ready-made DPI systems and deploy them within a year.
+We sincerely hope this never happens in your country, but if the political or regulatory vector changes, local authorities won't have to invent anything from scratch—they will simply buy off-the-shelf black box DPI systems and deploy them across every telecom operator's racks within a year.
-So we strongly recommend saving the materials of this guide to your computer just in case.
+So we strongly recommend saving this guide's materials to your computer just in case.

 ### Is it free?
 Absolutely.
 It is an open-source project, not a product.